freenas/freenas-docs/userguide/vms.rst

 *Rancher UI VM* for the :guilabel:`Description`, leave the number of :guilabel:`Virtual CPUs` at *1*, and enter *2048* for the :guilabel:`Memory Size`.
-To have the Rancher VM start when the %brand% system boots, check the :guilabel:`Autostart` checkbox.
+To have the Rancher VM start when the %brand% system boots, enable the :guilabel:`Autostart` option.
 Click :guilabel:`OK` to create the virtual machine.